 Young athletes are taught the basics including skating, shooting, stick handling, defense, and other skills that develop as a player gets older.
 Allan believes young athletes generally decide on what sport they want to specialize in by their early teens.
 “At about 12 to 14 many kids have decided what they want to do.
 If it’s hockey they want to pursue, they know there is a price to pay and that comes with practice, conditioning and working on their game,” he says.
 There were 2,561 participants who took part in the camps in 2017.
 Some were from as far away as Taiwan, Japan, Qatar, Saudi Arabia, and Bermuda.
 Graduates have come from 20 different countries, and that number continues to grow.
 Andrews Hockey Growth has 100 employees on average each year including 80 seasonal and 20 full-time.
 Directors include Josh Andrews, Brad MacKenzie, Colin Webster, Paul Drew, Jason Malone, Ben MacDonald, and Owen MacWilliams.
 There are satellite programs and camps held in other locations such as Switzerland, Norway, Newfoundland, other Maritime cities and Iqaluit in Canada’s north.
 80% of the players who take part are from off-Island with their average stay about eight days and nights which helps Island tourism.

-Both male and female players have benefitted from attending camps and programs.
+Both male and female players have benefited from attending camps and programs.
 That includes about a half dozen women who have made national teams and participated in the Olympics.

 Putting Practice Into Purpose